What is citrus greening?

 Citrus greening is a global threat to all citrus groves.

 Beyond oranges, are other types of Florida citrus – grapefruit, lemons, limes – affected by citrus greening?

 Yes, they are equally threatened by citrus greening.
 Finding a solution is in the best interest of the citrus industry and consumers who love citrus fruit and beverages.

 Has the cost of 100% orange juice increased as a result of citrus greening?

 As demand for 100% orange juice outpaces supply and with growers paying more to care for their crops due to citrus greening, the price of 100% orange juice has increased.
 However, orange juice remains the top selling 100% fruit juice in the U.S.

 What is the solution for citrus greening?

-At this time, there is no solution to citrus greening.
-The industry is working with leading experts and research institutions to focus on four main areas of study: preventing the spread of HLB, reducing HLB in trees, sustaining tree health, maintaining fruit quality.
+At this time, there is currently no solution to citrus greening.
+The industry is working with leading experts and research institutions to focus on four main areas of study: preventing the spread of HLB, reducing HLB in trees, sustaining tree health and maintaining fruit quality.